 Pagan Wedding Considerations for Couples by Selena Fox

-Permission to reproduce or adapt it must be obtained from Selena Fox in writing in advance.
+Permission to reproduce or adapt these must be obtained from Selena Fox in writing in advance.

 Take time to reflect on these issues and discuss options with each other as part of your preparations for your handfasting or other Pagan wedding.
 By working together in deciding the answers to these questions, you can strengthen your process of communication and decision making, plus you will create the framework upon which your wedding ritual can take shape in a planning session with me or whomever you choose to perform your rite.